github/docs/content/billing/managing-the-plan-for-your-github-account/downgrading-your-accounts-plan.md

 1. Review the information about your new payment on your next billing date, then click **Remove seats**.

 {% ifversion ghec %}

-## Downgrading your enterprise account's subscription
+## Downgrading your enterprise account's plan

 Enterprise accounts are only available with {% data variables.product.prodname_enterprise %}, so it's not possible to downgrade an enterprise account to another plan.

-To downgrade the subscription of an individual organization within the enterprise account, you must remove the organization from the enterprise account first.
+To downgrade the plan of an individual organization within the enterprise account, you must remove the organization from the enterprise account first.
 For more information, see "[AUTOTITLE](/admin/user-management/managing-organizations-in-your-enterprise/removing-organizations-from-your-enterprise)."

 If you want to stop paying for {% data variables.product.prodname_enterprise %} altogether, you can [contact our sales team](https://github.com/enterprise/contact).
 All organizations owned by the enterprise account will removed from the enterprise, and the enterprise account will be frozen.